 Our attorneys take all road defect cases on a contingency fee basis.
 That means you won’t have to pay any upfront fees or costs.
 We don’t get paid unless you get paid.
 While your case is ongoing, we won’t expect you to make payments for phone calls, office visits, or the collection of evidence.
 A percentage of your settlement gets taken out for our legal fees.
 If we don’t resolve your case, you won’t have to pay us.

-Call (314) 963-9000 to schedule an initial consultation.
-It’s free, so there’s no risk to meet with us and discuss your case.
+Call us to schedule an initial consultation.
+It’s free, so there’s no risk to meet with us and discuss your St. Louis personal injury case.
 We’ll review the information regarding the road defect and the injuries you sustained.
 If you decide you want to pursue compensation, we’ll begin working on your case immediately.